 Mounted on a 94.5-inch wheelbase and measuring 155.1 inches long overall, the Insight stands 53.3 inches tall.
 Low-rolling-resistance tires are installed.

-Two bucket seats give adults ample room.
-The unusual exterior styling results in a long, tunnel-like view out the rear because of the large window in the hatch lid and a smaller pane below it.
+Interior Two bucket seats give adults ample room.
+The unusual exterior styling results in a long, tunnellike view out the rear because of the large window in the hatch lid and a smaller pane below it.

 A large digital speedometer dominates a small, somewhat cluttered gauge cluster.
 Smaller gauges and warning lights display instant and average fuel economy and indicate when the electric motor is operating.

-The total output for the 1.0-liter three-cylinder and electric motor is 73 horsepower when the hybrid system is teamed with a five-speed-manual transmission; horsepower drops to 71 when connected to the CVT.
-The gasoline engine is the primary power source and the electric motor kicks in to deliver additional power.
+Under the Hood The total output for the 1.0-liter three-cylinder gasoline engine and electric motor is 73 horsepower when the hybrid system is teamed with a five-speed-manual transmission; horsepower drops to 71 when connected to the CVT.
+The gasoline engine is the primary power source, and the electric motor kicks in to deliver additional power.
 A 48-pound 144-volt battery pack is mounted behind the seats.

 The gas engine recharges the batteries while cruising, so owners never have to plug the car into a charger.